What Are Nationally Determined Contributions (NDCs) and Why Do They Matter?

 6) How Do NDCs Relate to the Broader UN Climate Negotiations?

 Although NDCs are developed at the country level, they are closely linked to international climate talks.
-There are mechanisms within the UN climate negotiations that are meant to both inform countries' NDC development and transparently track their progress toward meeting the Paris Agreement's goals.
+There are mechanisms within the UN climate negotiations that are meant to both inform countries' NDC development and transparently to track progress toward meeting the Paris Agreement's goals.

 Countries also submit biennial transparency reports that analyze how they are progressing on implementing their NDCs, including efforts to reduce emissions and ramp up adaptation action.
-These can also communicate the level of financial, technical or technological support countries need or are providing.
+These can communicate the level of financial, technical or technological support countries need or are providing.

 7) Are NDCs Mandatory and Legally Binding?